Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Existing methods

-Several methods have been proposed for the calculation of these probabilities \citep{Epanechnikov1968, Steck1971,Durbin1971,Noe1972,FriedrichSchellhaas1998,KhmaladzeShinjikashvili2001,MoscovichNadler2017}.
-All of these methods have a computational cost of $O(n^3)$ except for the $O(n^2 \log n)$ method of \citep{MoscovichNadler2017}, on which the current paper is based.\footnote{ The procedure of \citet{Steck1971} is based on the computation of an $n \times n$ matrix determinant and that of \citet{Durbin1971} is based on solving a system of linear equations.
-Theoretically, with the Coppersmith-Winograd algorithm and related methods, both methods have an asymptotic runtime of just $O(n^{2.373})$.
-However, these methods involve huge runtime constants and are not practical. }
+\begin{itemize} \item The FFT-based algorithm of \cite{MoscovichNadler2017}, on which the current paper is based, has a running time of $O(n^2 \log n)$. \item The procedure of \citet{Durbin1971} is based on solving a system of linear equations.
+While standard solutions are $O(n^3)$, using the Coppersmith-Winograd algorithm or related methods, the theoretical asymptotic runtime is approximately $O(n^{2.373})$.
+However, such methods involve huge runtime constants and are not practical.

+\item It was noted by \cite{Miecznikowski2017} that the determinant-based formula of \cite{Steck1971} can be computed in $O(n^2)$ thanks to the Hessenberg form of the matrix.
+However, due to a rapid loss of numerical accuracy, this approach is difficult to scale to large values of $n$.
+In a recent paper by \cite{Wang2022}, the authors compared seven variants of high-precision and rational arithmetic algorithms for computing Steck's determinant.
+They demonstrated their approach to the task of computing $p$-values for the one-sided exact Berk-Jones statistic $M_n^+$ (see Eq. \eqref{def:M_n_plus}).
+For the largest sample size that they tested ($n=15,000$) the running time of computing the probability \eqref{eq:two_sided} was 40 seconds.
+In contrast, for the same sample size, the $O(n^2)$ method presented in this paper runs in $0.33$ seconds. \end{itemize}